-Additional information relating to CIBC's liquidity management and credit ratings is available on pages 76 to 81 of the 2022 Annual Report under the heading "Management of risk - Liquidity risk".
+Additional information relating to CIBC's liquidity management and credit ratings is available on pages 77 to 83 of the 2023 Annual Report under the heading "Management of risk - Liquidity risk".

-The table below provides the ratings for CIBC's Class A Preferred Shares and debt obligations as at November 30, 2022:
+The table below provides the ratings for CIBC's Class A Preferred Shares and debt obligations as at November 29, 2023:

 DBRS Limited (DBRS) Fitch Ratings, Inc. (Fitch) Moody's Investors Service, Inc. (Moody's) Standard & Poor's Ratings Services (S&P)

 Deposit/Counterparty (1) AA AA Aa2 A+

 Legacy senior debt (2) AA AA Aa2 A+

 Senior debt (3) AA(L) AA- A2 A-

-Subordinated indebtedness A(H) Α Baa1 A-
+Subordinated indebtedness A(H) А Baa1 A-

-Subordinated indebtedness - NVCC (4) A(L) Α Baa1 BBB+
+Subordinated indebtedness - NVCC (4) A(L) A Baa1 BBB+

 Limited recourse capital notes - NVCC (4) BBB(H) n/a Baa3 BBB-

 Preferred shares - NVCC (4) Pfd-2 n/a Baa3 P-2(L)

 Short-term debt R-1(H) F1+ P-1 A-1

 Outlook Stable Stable Stable Stable

-- (1) DBRS Long-Term Issuer Rating; Fitch Long-Term Deposit Rating and Derivative Counterparty Rating; Moody's Long-Term Deposit and Counterparty Risk Assessment Rating; S&P's Issuer Credit Rating. - (2) Includes senior debt issued prior to September 23, 2018 as well as senior debt issued on or after September 23, 2018 which is not subject to the bank recapitalization (bail-in) conversion regulations issued by the Department of Finance (Canada). - (3) Comprises liabilities which are subject to conversion under the bail-in regulations. - (4) Comprises instruments which are treated as NVCC in accordance with OSFI's CAR Guideline - n/a Not applicable.
+- (1) DBRS Long-Term Issuer Rating; Fitch Long-Term Deposit Rating and Derivative Counterparty Rating; Moody's Long-Term Deposit and Counterparty Risk Assessment Rating; S&P's Issuer Credit Rating. - (2) Includes senior debt issued prior to September 23, 2018 as well as senior debt issued on or after September 23, 2018 which is not subject to the bank recapitalization (bail-in) conversion regulations issued by the Department of Finance (Canada). - regulations issued by the Department of Finance (Canada).

+(3) Comprises liabilities which are subject to conversion under the bail-in regulations. - (4) Comprises instruments which are treated as NVCC in accordance with OSFI's CAR Guideline. - n/a Not applicable.